DenisLopatin/polyfills/async await/README.md

 Errors at the stage of executing asynchronous tasks in promise can be delegated to an iterator object ( iterator.throw() ).
 All errors will be handled by the try-catch code block.

     /**
-     * @function request - the generator function simulating the operation of async await
+     * @function receive - the generator function simulating the operation of async await
      * @param {string} url - url address
      * @returns {undefined}
      * */

-    function* request(url) {
+    function* receive(url) {
         try {
             const response = yield getResponse(url);
             const result = yield getData(response);